fleetcoder/rp.ly/README.md

 ### the rp.ly newsfeed can include (private & public) remote content from other rp.ly sites and RSS feeds

+### the feed can also be accessed from podcast apps, feed readers and other rp.ly sites

 ## other free rp.ly sites:

 - [https://photo.gy](https://photo.gy "https://photo.gy")